memmaker/vigilo-confido/readme.txt

 === Changelog ===

+=== Changes in v.0.9.8 ===
+ - Fixed alien melee weapons not hitting
+ - No more early game base defense

 === Changes in v.0.9.7 ===
  - Fixed: Mission objectives not updating when interrogating first live alien
  - Recovery of the hyperwave beacon from a stunned Outsider should now work (nearly as intended)